Ramzus/aadClientCredWithCert/readme.md

 var pub = require('fs').readFileSync('./public1.pem').toString()
 var priv = require('fs').readFileSync('./private1.pem').toString()
 ```
 #### Easy setup path

-  - For this you need to have OPENSSL installed, and available directly as openssl from command line without any path specified
+  - For this you need to have OPENSSL and installed, and available directly as openssl from command line without any path specified

-  - you can use  ``choco install openssl`` for windows to setup openssl for it to be available directly from cmd as openssl.exe / openssl
+  - You can use  ``choco install openssl`` for windows to setup openssl for it to be available directly from cmd as openssl.exe / openssl
+  - If you dont have chocho please visit the installation guide https://chocolatey.org/install
-    - In Linux openssl is often pre-installed.
+  - In Linux openssl is often pre-installed

  #### 2.1 Setup createConfig.js
   - Populate values for appId and tenantId with values gotten from step [Create new Azure AD application ](#1-create-new-azure-ad-application)